Scholarships

 How to Apply:

-• Download, complete and mail a paper application with the required supporting materials to: Morrison/Crow Wing County Corn and Soybean Growers, 19635 93rd St., Royalton, MN 56373.
-Mailed application packets must be postmarked by April 1, 2024.
+• Download, complete and mail a paper application with the required supporting materials to: Morrison/Crow Wing County Corn Growers, 19635 93rd St., Royalton, MN 56373.
+Mailed application packets must be postmarked by April 1, 2026.

 Applicant Qualifications: